-- 4.2.23.1 Be responsible for private and/or state-based Providers. - 4.2.23.2 Refer to the Medicaid Managed Care Policies and Procedures Guide and applicable manuals for specific coverage requirements. - 4.2.24 Sterilization
+- 4.2.23.1 Be responsible for private and/or state-based Providers. - 4.2.23.2 Refer to Departmental manuals for specific coverage requirements.

+4.2.24 Sterilization

-- 4.2.24.1 Provide sterilization services in accordance with 42 CFR Part 441 Subpart F. - 4.2.24.2 Ensure sterilization for a male or female meet the reporting and documentation requirements as outlined in the Managed Care Process and Procedure Manual and applicable manuals. - 4.2.25 Substance Abuse
+- 4.2.24.1 Provide sterilization services in accordance with 42 CFR Part 441 Subpart F. - 4.2.24.2 Ensure sterilization for a male or female meet the reporting and documentation requirements as outlined in this contract and applicable Provider manuals. - 4.2.24.2.1 The Contractor shall maintain original versions of required forms in the Member's Health Record and a copy must be submitted to the Contractor for retention in the event of audit. - 4.2.24.2.2 In the event the requesting Physician does not complete and submit the required forms, it is permissible for the Contractor to delay or deny payment until proper completion and submission of the required form(s).

+4.2.25 Substance Abuse

-The contractor shall use recognized SAMHSA and NIDA guidance to provide substance abuse services including alcohol and other drug abuse treatment services provided by private Opioid Treatment Providers, the Department of Alcohol and Other Drug Abuse Services (DAODAS) and other licensed and qualified South Carolina Medicaid Network Providers.
-The CONTRACTOR shall:
+The contractor shall use recognized SAMHSA and NIDA guidance to provide substance abuse services including alcohol and other drug abuse treatment services provided by private Opioid

+Treatment Providers, the Department of Alcohol and Other Drug Abuse Services (DAODAS), and other licensed and qualified South Carolina Medicaid Network Providers.

-- 4.2.25.1 Provide alcohol and other drug abuse services that are medically necessary and appropriate for the Medicaid Managed Care Member's needs. - 4.2.25.2 Not require Prior Authorization of any opioid treatment program clinic services described in the Medicaid Clinic Services manual. - 4.2.25.3 Be responsible for all medically necessary services provided by DAODAS and other licensed and qualified South Carolina Medicaid Network Providers. - 4.2.25.4 Comply with the guidelines outlined within the Managed Care Process and Procedure Manual and applicable manuals. - 4.2.26 Transplant and Transplant-Related Services
+- 4.2.25.1 Provide alcohol and other drug abuse services that are medically necessary and appropriate for the Member's needs. - 4.2.25.2 Not require Prior Authorization of any opioid treatment program clinic services described in the Medicaid Clinic Services manual. - 4.2.25.3 Be responsible for all medically necessary services provided by DAODAS and other licensed and qualified South Carolina Medicaid Network Providers. - 4.2.25.4 Comply with the guidelines as outlined in applicable Provider manuals. - 4.2.25.5 Medication Assisted Therapy (MAT) Minimum Coverage Criteria - 4.2.25.5.1 The Contractor shall provide all eligible Members who meet the Medical Necessity criteria for the receipt of MAT Services to assist in the treatment of Opioid Use Disorder (OUD). - 4.2.25.5.2 The use of less restrictive parameters and the approval of therapy for a period longer than what is allowed by the Department are permissible. - 4.2.25.5.3 The Contractor retains the flexibility to require that specific medications be delivered through a particular benefit (e.g., medical or pharmacy) or to require the use of a particular specialty pharmacy through the administration of MAT Services. - 4.2.25.5.4 For additional guidelines related to providing MAT Services, the Contractor shall refer to applicable Provider manuals and supportive documents.

+4.2.26 Transplant and Transplant-Related Services